mlathuilliere/ReferenceET/README.md

 # ReferenceET_Calculation
-# Calculates 30-min reference ET from sensors installed at Ecohydro Lab sites
+Calculates 30-min reference ET from sensors installed at Ecohydro Lab sites

-# by Michael Lathuilliere, UBC Institute for Resources, Environment and Sustainability

-## Calculation of reference ET (ET0) as per FAO guidelines Irrigation and Drainage Paper 56  (FAO56)
-## All equations are numbered according to the FAO56 equation numbering
+Calculation of reference ET (ET0) as per FAO guidelines Irrigation and Drainage Paper 56  (FAO56) All equations are numbered according to the FAO56 equation numbering